tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Introduce for loops by presenting the following scenario:

 * Imagine that your new job at Accrual World, Inc. is to generate a daily report for each of your client's total sales.
 Every day, you need to gather the sales data from each client, and then break out your trusty calculator to add up their total sales.
-This results in hours of manual labor.
+This results in hours of manual labour.

 * Just before you finish, you realize that you were given last week's data.
 You have to start over!
 Well, there's a better way to handle repetitive tasks like this.